 “We do not see problems, we see solutions and opportunities for growth.”

 Tania DaSilva holds an Honours Bachelors of Arts and Science Degree majoring in Psychology and Sociology.
-She is certified in Cognitive Behavioural Therapy, training that she successfully completed at OISE, University of Toronto.
+She is certified in Cognitive Behavioural Therapy and currently completing certification is Solution-Focused Therapy at OISE University of Toronto.
 She holds an Honours Advanced Child and Youth Care Diploma from Humber College, specializing in counselling, interventions, treatment and therapeutic activities.

-Additionally, Tania has received certification in Applied Behavioural Analysis for Educators through the Geneva Centre for Autism, as well as certification in Neuroscience Coaching accredited by the CCE.
+Additionally, Tania has received certification in Applied Behavioural Analysis for Educators through the Geneva Centre for Autism, as well as certification in Neuroscience Psychology accredited by the CCE.
 She also specializes in Emotional Intelligence and is certified to administer the renowned EQ-i2.0 assessment.
+Tania has taken countless workshops in modalities such as DBT, Creative Expressions and Mindfulness.

-Tania DaSilva has been featured as a Child, Youth and Family Therapist expert on CP24, GLOBAL NEWS and CTV discussing a variety of issues and topics on air.
+Tania DaSilva has been featured as a Child, Youth and Family Therapist expert on CP24, GLOBAL NEWS, CTV and the MARILYN DENIS SHOW discussing a variety of issues and topics on air.

 Cheri Boros is a Certified Child and Youth Worker with over 25 years of clinical and group experience.
 In addition to being a co-founder of BEHAVIOUR MATTERS, Cheri has worked with children, families and teachers in hospital, educational, day-treatment, mental health and home settings.
 Her areas of expertise includes developing and implementing effective social skills, self-esteem and anger management group programs for children, as well as working with parents to help them increase and develop positive parenting skills.